sshuttle/sshuttle/sshuttle.md

 -l, --listen=*[ip:]port*
 :   use this ip address and port number as the transparent
     proxy port.
-By default sshuttle finds an available port automatically, so you don't need to override it.
+By default sshuttle finds an available port automatically and listens on IP 127.0.0.1 (localhost), so you don't need to override it, and connections are only proxied from the local machine, not from outside machines.
+If you want to accept connections from other machines on your network (ie. to run sshuttle on a router) try enabling IP Forwarding in your kernel, then using `--listen 0.0.0.0:0`.

 -H, --auto-hosts
 :   scan for remote hostnames and update the local /etc/hosts